 What is the All of Us Research Program?

-The All of Us Research Program gathers health data on people from all backgrounds, including those who typically have not been fully represented in health research programs.
+The NIH All of Us Research Program gathers health data on people from all backgrounds, including those who typically have not been fully represented in health research programs.
 It aims to build a large database that accurately captures the diversity of the U.S. population.
 Custom tools and software will help analyze the data and ensure it is included in future healthcare studies in a secure manner.
 This critical data may help researchers develop more effective treatments and potentially improve access to healthcare for more people.

-All of Us seeks to enroll 1 million or more people in the U.S. who will continually share their unique data over an extended period of time.
+All of Us seeks to enroll 1 million or more people in the U.S. who will continually share their unique health data over an extended period of time.
 The database will be one of the largest of its kind, making it easier for researchers to detect emerging patterns.

 A wide range of sources will fuel the database — from standard lab results to apps and devices like fitness trackers to electronic health records.
 Making this data easily available to scientists and researchers while keeping participants’ personal information private is paramount to the program’s success and key to leveraging its power.
 Also vital is empowering program participants as partners, meaning they have access to their information and a say in how the program is run.